mm80843/T3.5/docs/Benef/PBN__Benef_1108.md

 ## Articles mentionning this Benefit

 * [Challenges of data sharing in European Covid-19 projects: A learning opportunity for advancing pandemic preparedness and response](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_230.md)

+## Name of the Benefit

+Collaboration between medical and data science professionals enhances data quality and management.